 Entering Thailand in the pre-COVID-19 days was a breeze for most nationalities, but things are different today.
 If you want to enter the Land of Smiles now, you will need to to comply with all of the following.
 We will keep this post updated with each new rule announcement.

 To enter Thailand on any type of visa in the coronavirus era, you must carry travel medical insurance with a minimum coverage of $100,000 USD.
-Other mandatory requirements for COVID-19 include coronavirus testing, possible mandatory quarantine period, detailed itineraries including hotel bookings, the use of a tracking app, obtaining a “fit-to-fly certificate”, and completion of the T.8 health form.
-Under the “Travel Bubble” policy, travelers to Thailand are restricted to many areas of the country.
-Thailand is currently only accepting arrivals from certain countries.
+Other mandatory requirements for COVID-19 include coronavirus testing, a mandatory 14-day quarantine in an approved hotel, detailed itineraries including hotel bookings, the use of a tracking app, obtaining a “fit-to-fly certificate”, and completion of the T.8 health form.

 Mandatory coronavirus insurance for Thailand travel